ClementRivaille/orchestre-js/README.md

 ## How to use

+Using Orchestre-JS is done in 4 simple steps: creating an orchestra, adding players, starting the orchestra, and activating the players.
+Let's see step by step how it's done.

+### Create an orchestra

 The first thing you need to do is to create an *“orchestre”* (French for orchestra, if you hadn't figured it out yet).
 The only thing it needs is the song's BPM (beats per minute).

 *Note: All the examples below are written in ES6, but Orchestre-JS can still be used in Vanilla Javascript.*